Last edited: 9 September 2020

 What if I change my mind about switching suppliers?

 Whether it's due to unfair rates or poor customer service, millions of people switch their energy supplier every year.
 As with most household services, price plays a big role when it comes to deciding whether to switch or not.
-If you haven’t switched energy suppliers for a long time, it can help save on outgoings, and securing a deal on cheap energy can potentially save you hundreds of pounds.
+If you haven’t switched energy suppliers for a long time, it can help save on outgoings, and securing a deal on cheap energy can potentially save you hundreds of pounds a year.

 First, you should use an online comparison tool to determine whether your monthly costs are competitively priced or could be easily beaten.
-It only takes a few minutes for an energy comparison site to pull results from dozens of suppliers and show you the deals available to you.
+It only takes a few minutes for an energy comparison site to pull the results from dozens of suppliers and show you the deals available to you.

 Switching energy providers is simple.
 Below is a brief step-by-step description of one way to switch your energy supplier:

 Find your most recent energy bill or use an energy comparison and estimation tool to determine who your current provider is and how much you are charged per month.
 If you have your bill, you will be able to input your usage for an accurate quote.
-However, if you are using an online estimator it will estimate your usage based on price, property size and region.
+However, if you’re using an online estimator it will estimate your usage based on price, property size and region.